annieqt/Dianping-Gallery/README.md

 # Dianping-Gallery
-Use [Scrapy][scrapy] to crawl text & images from [Dianping.com][dianping] and generate pretty static pages!
+Use [Scrapy][scrapy] to crawl text reviews & images from [Dianping.com][dianping] and generate pretty static pages!

 ## Features

-#### 1. Crawling text & images from a specific user's Dianping account and storing them locally
+#### 1. Crawling text reviews & images from a specific user's Dianping account and storing them locally
 **Images**

 * The downloaded images will be stored under `../imgs/`, sorted by `/user/shop/`